Holo (HOT) Price Reaches $0.0052 on Top Exchanges

-Holo (HOT) traded 7% higher against the U.S. dollar during the 1 day period ending at 15:00 PM ET on April 13th.
-In the last seven days, Holo has traded 11.5% lower against the U.S. dollar.
-One Holo coin can now be purchased for approximately $0.0052 or 0.00000013 BTC on major cryptocurrency exchanges.
-Holo has a market cap of $895.89 million and approximately $79.08 million worth of Holo was traded on exchanges in the last 24 hours.
+Holo (HOT) traded up 3.5% against the dollar during the 24 hour period ending at 7:00 AM ET on April 20th.
+Holo has a total market capitalization of $902.20 million and $68.12 million worth of Holo was traded on exchanges in the last 24 hours.
+Over the last week, Holo has traded 4.9% higher against the dollar.
+One Holo coin can currently be purchased for approximately $0.0052 or 0.00000012 BTC on popular exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.